heroku/node-heroku-client/docs/account.md

 ### `verified`

-*whether the account has been verified with billing information.*
+*whether the account has been verified with billing information*

 Example | Serialized? | Type
 --- | --- | ---